How to Backup Windows Server to OneDrive Easily (3 Ways)

 Step 2.
 On the home page, click the "Upload" option to select the files you want to upload to OneDrive.

 Way 3.
-Backup Windows Server to OneDrive via Third-party Tool
+Perform Windows Server Backup OneDrive via Third-party Tool

-In addition to OneDrive, many third-party tools also very useful, such as AOMEI Backupper Server, which can help you easily backup files from Windows Server to OneDrive, and it has some advantages below.
+In addition to OneDrive, many third-party tools are also very useful, such as AOMEI Backupper Server, which can help you easily backup files from Windows Server to OneDrive.
+And you can make it run automatically while using the least disk space with the following features.

-- Incremental and differential backups: These two backup methods will only backup the changed parts of your files to the OneDrive so that you can save the disk space.
+- Backup method: it supports full, Incremental and differential backup, among them, the last two backup methods only backup the changed parts of your files to the OneDrive.
+Thus, you can create multiple backups with less disk space

 Now, you can follow this graphic tutorial to backup Windows Server to OneDrive.

 Step 1.
-Download AOMEI Backupper Server, install, and open it.
-You can click Backup > File Backup.
+On the main page of AOMEI Backupper, click Backup > File Backup.

 Step 2.
 Click Add File or Add Folder to select the files/folders you want to backup.

 Step 3.
-Click the triangle icon next to the folder-shaped icon and click Select the cloud drive as the destination place.
-Then it will list all cloud drives installed on your computer, select OneDrive, click OK.
+Click the triangle icon next to the folder-shaped icon and then Select a cloud drive to add OneDrive as destination.

-- Options: It allows you to write comments on the backup files, encrypt, split and compress the backup file.
+▶ Options: It allows you to write comments on the backup files, and encrypt, split, and compress the backup file.
 You can also set the email notification.